 Typically it is wealthy men and traditional leaders who buy girls under wahaya.
-Under Islamic law, men are allowed to have a maximum of four wives and an unofficial “fifth wife” who undertakes the domestic labor.
+Under Islamic law, men are allowed to have a maximum of four wives and an unofficial “fifth wife” who undertakes domestic labor.

-Dr. Benedetta Rossi, who studies slavery in Niger at University College London said “You are also producing free labour because the wahaya is constantly working – she fetches water, she cleans, she cooks, she does jobs free wives cannot do because they are supposed to stay at home.”
+Dr. Benedetta Rossi, who studies slavery in Niger at University College London said “You are also producing free labor because the wahaya is constantly working – she fetches water, she cleans, she cooks, she does jobs free wives cannot do because they are supposed to stay at home.”

 Wahaya is mostly practiced in the southern region of Niger, called the “triangle of shame” by Timidria – an anti-slavery organization in Niger.